kageyamayuuto/Skittle-Jump/README.md

-"a 3D Ball Game made with Godot.
-This is a old project of mine.
-I don't know the version of Godot hehe:)."
+"a 3D Ball Game made with Godot 3.
+This is a old project of mine."